waggle-sensor/summer2017/Zeeshan_Nadir/miscellaneous/README.md

-This folder contains some miscellaneous code files that may come useful.
+This folder contains some miscellaneous code files that may come in useful.